 - Manage any underlying medical conditions

 In many cases, cardiomyopathy cannot be prevented.
-It is important to make your doctor aware of your medical and family history and manage any underlying medical conditions that may contribute to the onset of cardiomyopathy.
-Screening may have a role in some cardiomyopathies.
-Though you may not be able to prevent cardiomyopathy, you may be able to reduce your risk of heart failure by adopting a heart-healthy lifestyle.
+It is important to make your healthcare practitioner aware of your medical and family history in order to manage any underlying conditions that may contribute to the onset of cardiomyopathy.

 If you have been diagnosed with cardiomyopathy, it is essential to remain under a doctor’s care.
-If you are experiencing any new or worrisome symptoms report them to your doctor right away.
+If you are experiencing any new or worrisome symptoms, report them immediately.
 New symptoms may be an indication that your condition is worsening.
-Be sure to follow all of your doctor’s orders and take all necessary medications, follow a heart-healthy regimen and manage any concurrent medical conditions.

 Cardiomyopathy can lead to heart failure over time.
 If you suspect you may have cardiomyopathy, contact your doctor immediately.